jishi/node-sonos-http-api/README.md

 * cacheDir: dir for tts files
 * https: use https which requires a key and certificate or pfx file
 * auth: require basic auth credentials which requires a username and password
+* announceVolume: the percentual volume use when invoking say/sayall without any volume parameter

 Example:
 ```json